 The way the complexity is perceived by customers defines whether your product or service will be a success or not.
 In this article, we’ll discuss how to find indicators of complexity and align them with business context.

 Let’s start with the term itself.
 The definition of complexity depends on the domain and language used.

 - For this article, let’s agree that a system is complex when it has many components interconnected in some way that is perceived as something difficult to understand (or difficult to separate if you prefer).

 We might also define a complex system as one that can generate unexpected results.
 Complexity can also be defined as an antonym of simplicity, as a smart way to say, “it doesn’t look simple!”

 Don’t we reinvent “quality” or “usability” terms?
-Those concepts overlap, as I see complexity as an umbrella term that (depending on the stakeholder) covers usability, architecture, maintainability, quality, etc.
+Those concepts overlap.
+I see complexity as an umbrella term that (depending on the stakeholder) covers usability, architecture, maintainability, quality, etc.

 Getting back to the business reality: